JeremiahOshinubi/my-url_shortener/README.md

 ## Brand Name: RedRoute

-The brand name "RedRoute" reflects the core essence of the project.
+The brand name "My-Url-shortener" reflects the core essence of the project.
 The color red signifies energy, speed, and action, aligning with the fast and efficient nature of URL shortening.
-"Route" suggests navigation and directing users to their desired destinations, emphasizing the primary purpose of the application.
-The combination of "Red" and "Route" creates a memorable and impactful brand name that resonates with the project's goals.
+"My-Url" suggests navigation and directing users to their desired destinations, emphasizing the primary purpose of the application.
+The combination of "My-Url" and "Shortener" creates a memorable and impactful brand name that resonates with the project's goals.
 <br/>
-The RedRoute URL Shortener project aims to revolutionize URL management, offering users a reliable and feature-rich platform to create shorter, customized URLs.
+The My-Url-Shortener project aims to revolutionize URL management, offering users a reliable and feature-rich platform to create shorter, customized URLs.
 With its advanced features and user-centric design, RedRoute will provide an exceptional URL shortening experience.

 ## Built with:
 ![Flask](https://img.shields.io/badge/flask-%23000.svg?style=for-the-badge&logo=flask&logoColor=white)